Octobug/notes/software_engineering/software_design/software_architecture/ddia/part_2_distributed_data/08_the_trouble_with_distributed_systems.md

 reaching consensus in this untrusting environment is known as the *Byzantine Generals Problem*.

+A system is *Byzantine fault-tolerant* if it continues to operate correctly even if some of the nodes are malfunctioning and not obeying the protocol, of if malicious attackers are interfering with the network.

+Protocols for making systems Byzantine fault-tolerant are complicated, and fault-tolerant embedded systems rely on support from the hardware level.
+In most server-side data systems, the cost of deploying Byzantine fault-tolerant solutions makes them impractical.

+In peer-to-peer networks, where there is no central authority, Byzantine fault tolerance is more relevant.

+Most Byzantine fault-tolerant algorithms require a supermajority of more than two-thirds of the nodes to be functioning correctly.

+In most systems, if an attacker can compromise one node, they can probably compromise all of them, because they are probably running the same software.
+Thus, traditional mechanisms (authentication, access control, encryption, firewalls, and so on) continue to be the main protection against attackers.

 #### The Byzantine Generals Problem

 The Byzantine Generals Problem is a generalization of the so-called *Two Generals Problem*, which imagines a situation in which two army generals need to agree on a battle plan.
 They can only communicate by messenger, and the messengers sometimes get delayed or lost.

+#### Weak forms of lying

+Preventing weak forms of "lying" is worth doing because it is simple and pragmatic steps toward better reliability:

+- Usually, corrupted packets are caught by the checksums built into TCP and UDP, but sometimes they evade detection.
+Simple measures are usually sufficient protection against such corruption, such as checksums in the application-level protocol.
+- Basic sanity-checking of input values is necessary.
+- NTP clients can be configured with multiple server addresses.
+- ...

+### System Model and Reality